sessionbase/cli/README.md

 sessionbase push --codex
 ```

+**💡 Pro Tip**: Use the TUI dashboard (`sessionbase dashboard`) to browse your local sessions before pushing them to SessionBase!

 ## MCP Server Setup (Recommended)

 The MCP server enables you to push sessions directly from your AI chat without breaking your workflow.
+Combine it with the interactive TUI dashboard for the complete SessionBase experience!

 ### Claude Code